mrtnzlml-archive/quick-payments/frontend/npm/fetch/README.md

 - fetch returned HTTP status <200 or >=300
 - when the timeout (`fetchTimeout`) occurs

+This package uses fetch [ponyfill](https://ponyfill.com/) internally (cross-fetch) so it supports server JS as well as browsers.

 # FAQ

 ## How does the timing work in this case?